embeddedgo/embeddedgo.github.io/_posts/2024-01-01-go_http_server_on_teensy4.md

 +CWLAP:(3,"Home",-82,"2c:c8:1b:11:22:bb",5,-1,-1,4,4,6,0)
 ```

-A you can see my Teensy sees two Wi-Fi networks provided by four access points.
+As you can see, my Teensy sees two Wi-Fi networks provided by four access points.

 ### USB console